SpiralMoon/maplestory.openapi/README-en.md

 <p align="center">This library project enables the use of the MapleStory OpenAPI of Nexon.</p>

 >💡 Note: This library project is capable of retrieving only [KMS](https://maplestory.nexon.com/)(Korea MapleStory) data.
+>
+>💻 This library is maintained in sync with Nexon OpenAPI patches.
+It is recommended to always use the latest version.

 ## Getting Started
 ### Supported Languages